chris-adams-tech/rabb1th0les/content/Cybersecurity/Installing SilkETW.md

 ### Conclusion

 Using SilkETW to monitor ETW logs can significantly enhance your ability to detect DCSync, Golden Ticket, and Kerberoasting attacks.
 By focusing on specific event IDs and configuring SilkETW appropriately, you can gain valuable insights into potential malicious activities within your Windows environment.
 Regular monitoring and analysis are crucial for maintaining security and responding to threats effectively.

----

-Thanks for taking the time to read through my content.
-If you enjoy this type of content, check back here for more updates.

-Peace ✌️

 #### Created on: Nov 03, 2024
 ---